Localization of abelian gauge fields with Stueckelberg-like geometrical coupling on $f(T,B)$-thick brane: Thick brane in gravity

-After defining the main concepts of teleparallel gravity, we can construct the thick brane scenarios on which the localization of the gauge field will be investigated in the next section.
-For a warped five-dimensional spacetime, the metric is given by
+For our present purposes, it is convenient to write the equations of motion in terms of spacetime indices only.
+It can be shown that Eq. (\ref{EoM1}) takes the following covariant form \cite{Bahamonde2015,Bahamonde2020a}: where $G_{MN}\equiv R_{MN}-\frac{1}{2} g_{MN}R$ is the Einstein tensor calculated with the Levi-Civita connection and $\mathcal{T}_{MN}\equiv h^{a}\ _{N}\mathcal{T}_{Ma}$ is the standard energy-momentum tensor.

-where $e^{2A}$ is known as warp factor and $\eta_{\mu\nu}$ is the Minkowski metric.
+After defining the main concepts of $f(T,B)$ gravity, we proceed to develop thick brane scenarios to investigate the localization of gauge fields, as detailed in the following section.
+In particular, we consider a warped five-dimensional spacetime where the metric is given by \cite{rs,rs2,Gremm1999,Bazeia:2003aw, Bazeia:2004dh, Bazeia:2005hu, Bazeia:2021jok, Afonso2006, Cruz:2018qby, Janssen2007} with $\eta_{\mu\nu}=\mbox{Diag}(-1,1,1,1)$ being the Minkowski spacetime metric, and the indices $\mu$, $\nu$ run over 0 to 3.
 The function $A(y)$ characterizes the warp factor and will be fixed with the particular potential choice.
-For this metric, let us take the \textit{funfbein} (vielbein defined in the five-dimensional spacetime) as follows

-where the torsion scalar and the boundary are given by where prime stands for derivative concerning the extra dimension $y$.
+Now, let us take the \textit{funfbein} (vielbein defined in the five-dimensional spacetime) as which ensures that the warped metric (\ref{warp}) is reproduced via relations (\ref{g_eta}).
+For this choice, we can determine the torsion scalar and the boundary term through Eqs. (\ref{Ts}-\ref{Bs}) as where prime $(')$ stands for derivative concerning the extra-coordinate $y$.